czarandy/czarandy.github.io/_poems/proposal.md

 Unburdened grace your moves so artful
 My litte zor I love you like no one

-After the years we.ve spent together
+After the years we've spent together
-Roads have we travelled down and mountains crossed Rivers we.ve forded in the toughest weather
+Roads have we travelled down and mountains crossed Rivers we've forded in the toughest weather
 Yet with you never was I feeling lost

 May we continue hand in hand this journey